Nagelfar/RestaurantKata/README.md

 - Correlation / Idempotency
   Providing unique identifiers with requests allow the server to correlate or deduplicate requests - <https://tkg.codes/posts/client-side-resource-ids>, <https://chrisrichardson.net/post/microservices/patterns/2020/10/16/idempotent-consumer.html>
 - Cache
-  A cache can sometimes be used as a fallback mechanism in case of a faulty service and return a degraded result - <https://github.com/App-vNext/Polly/wiki/Cache>
+  A cache can sometimes be used as a fallback mechanism in case of a faulty service and returns a degraded result - <https://github.com/App-vNext/Polly/wiki/Cache>
 - Pipes and Filters
   Sometimes multiple simple patterns can be combined to achieve a more resilient system - <https://github.com/App-vNext/Polly/wiki/Fallback>, <https://github.com/App-vNext/Polly/wiki/PolicyWrap>
 - Decoupled Invocation / Request & Reaction